Sous vide cooking heading mainstream?

 Like the SousVide Supreme, the SousVide Supreme Demi is a deceptively simple machine.
 With its water bath, you might mistake it for some kind of poaching appliance that you regret buying six months later, but the big difference is the heating element.
 Unlike those in other appliances, this element isn’t switched on and off by a thermostat.
 Instead, it is continuously on while electronics monitor the water temperature to make sure it never varies by as much as a single degree.
 Meanwhile, the water is continually circulated in the bath to eliminate any hot or cold spots.
 This is the secret of sous vide - it sounds daunting in theory, but in design and application it’s really very simple.

+Take the example of cooking a steak.
+This a very simple process and almost impossible to screw up.
+You take the steak and put it in the vacuum bag along with any spices, butter or marinades you might want to include.
+You then seal the bag and pump out the air using a vacuum sealer machine.
+Then you put the bag in the water bath, select the temperature that corresponds to the degree of doneness you want, turn the machine on and come back when it’s done.
 Since this is a slow cooking process it takes a lot longer than with conventional methods.
 For a rare steak, it’s about 45 minutes.
 But remember that how food cooks isn’t about how hot the cooker is or how long it cooks - it’s how hot the food is.
 This means that once your rare steak reaches “rare” temperature, it cannot overcook.
 You can serve it after 45 minutes or eight hours.
 It doesn’t matter because it can’t cook any more, and because it’s sealed in a bag, the juices and flavors can’t get out.
 In fact, in its tutorial videos EAT recommends leaving the steak in the bag longer because that allows the flavors to develop more.
 Furthermore, that “rare” part of the steak isn’t confined to the middle as in conventional methods.
 Every cubic inch of that steak is done to the exact same degree.

 This is the reason why sous vide is so popular with cruise ship lines.
 Instead of an army of chefs hovering over thousands of steaks several times a day, they just need some sous vide cookers humming away filled with perfectly cooked steaks that can be fished out as needed.